Frequently Asked Questions

 Upper Intermediate to Advanced (Level 6) - 6 months

 At the end of your course, you will receive a Certificate of Studies and a Report of Studies which shows your attendance rate.

 Students from all over the world study at CCEL and the total number of students depends on the season and the timing of examination courses.
 Usually there are between 100 - 200 students studying at one time at CCEL.

 Many students decide to stay at CCEL longer than they had originally planned.
 Some also upgrade their course to exam preparation during their stay.
 If you want to extend your course it is very easy and our Sales Team will help you with all the information you need.

 It is usually easy to change your course while you are at CCEL.
 You can talk to someone in the Academic Team about this.
 They will check with you whether your level is suitable for the course, if your enrolment is long enough and if it matches with your English needs.

-The Academic Team is available to discuss your study plans and to advise you on university entry requirements.
-CCEL's partnership with the University of Canterbury (UC) and UC International College (UCIC).
+The Academic Team is available to discuss your study plans and to advise you on university entry requirements to CCEL's pathway partners, the University of Canterbury (UC) and UC International College (UCIC).
 Visit this page for more information about our pathways and partner institutions www.ccel.co.nz/courses/academic/english-for-academic-purposes-eap/

 This is your timetable for your first day at CCEL:

 9.45am - Arrive at CCEL reception (bring your passport and insurance).
 You will meet some of our staff and the other new students

 10.00am – 12.00am - Welcome / Test and interview / Orientation and tour